Type to search

 Photo by Maksim Akelin

-Nonprofit HVMOCA displays multimedia works by established and budding contemporary artists in its 12,000 sq. ft. exhibition space.
+Nonprofit HVMOCA displays multimedia works by established and budding contemporary artists in its 12,000-sq-ft exhibition space.
 Experimental projects and site-specific installations are also a focal point of the organization, with an emphasis on performances and programs that involve the community.

 Jasper Cropsey Home and Studio

 This historic home situated on a bluff overlooking the Palisades, houses the work, writings, and papers of Jasper F. Cropsey, a Hudson River painter (1823–1900).
-The home, Ever Rest, is a Gothic Revival-style villa and is on the National Registry of Historic Houses.
+The home, Ever Rest, is a Gothic Revival-style villa that is on the National Registry of Historic Houses.
 It has been maintained to reflect how it looked during Cropsey family’s time there and is furnished with selections of furniture from their former home, Aladdin, in Warwick.
 The Gallery of Art building, opened in 1994, houses the bulk of the paintings of the Newington-Cropsey Foundation’s collection.

 Katonah Museum of Art

 With a focus on changing exhibitions — the museum’s founders opted to forgo a permanent collection — it mounts several shows each year that feature notable art reflecting multiple cultures.
-The KMA also presents lectures, workshops, and other events in its 10,000 sq. ft. building and adjoining sculpture garden, plus vibrant programs for more than 100 schools.
+The KMA also presents lectures, workshops, and other events in its 10,000-sq-ft building and adjoining sculpture garden, plus vibrant programs for more than 100 schools.

-Neuberger Museum of Art at SUNY Purchase
+Neuberger Museum of Art, SUNY Purchase